ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/delegates.md

 **_Any_ delegate type, with any number of parameters, is supported, so long as it has a return type.**

-## Injecting @Rezolver.ResolveContext
+## Injecting @Rezolver.IResolveContext

-All @Rezolver.IContainer.Resolve* operations have a @Rezolver.ResolveContext at their heart.
+All @Rezolver.IContainer.Resolve* operations have an @Rezolver.IResolveContext at their heart.
 Through the context, you can get the
-@Rezolver.ResolveContext.Container that originally received the call, the @Rezolver.ResolveContext.Scope and the
+@Rezolver.IResolveContext.Container that originally received the call, the @Rezolver.IResolveContext.Scope and the
-@Rezolver.ResolveContext.RequestedType.
+@Rezolver.IResolveContext.RequestedType.
 It can also be used to create a new child scope (through its implementation of the
 @Rezolver.IScopeFactory interface).

 If you need the context to be passed to your delegate - just make sure to declare a parameter of that type, most commonly